bernardocarvalho/MARTe2/Docs/User/source/tutorial/previous/example1.rst

    [Warning - ExFile1.cpp:65]: Say something...
    [Information - ExFile2.cpp:52]: Something!

-Before moving to more complex applications, next we will analyze in depth on of the examples previously seen in the :doc:`GAMs <../../core/app/gams/gam>` setion.
+Before moving to more complex applications, next we will analyze in depth one of the examples previously seen in the :doc:`GAMs <../../core/app/gams/gam>` section.
 In case you have not yet checked it, this is probably a good moment to do so.